-3. To approve a non-binding advisory proposal on the frequency of future advisory votes on executive compensation.

-4. To take action with respect to any other matters that may be properly brought before the Annual Meeting and that might be considered by the shareholders of a Wisconsin corporation at their annual meeting.
+- 1. To elect two directors to serve for a three-year term. - 2.
+To approve a non-binding advisory proposal on executive compensation. - 3.
+To take action with respect to any other matters that may be properly brought before the Annual Meeting and that might be considered by the shareholders of a Wisconsin corporation at their annual meeting.